bballdave025/nyquist-text-existence/prereg_thinking/preregistration_starter_ideas.md

 If stroke-scale spatial frequencies or intensity gradients corresponding to writing fall below the Nyquist limit imposed by sampling resolution, bit depth, or compression, then the signal corresponding to text ceases to exist in the digitized image.

 ((CG.
-Does the next stuff, all but the last paragraph in the Claim 1 section, belong here?))
+Does the next stuff, all but the last paragraph in thid Claim 1 section, belong here?))
 In this work, the Nyquist boundary is treated as an operational transition characterized by simultaneous collapse of multiple observables, including:

 - loss of stroke-associated spectral components,